multivendorx/MultiVendorX/readme.txt

 = Up to which version of PHP this plugin is compatible with? = Ans.
 This plugin is tested with PHP version 8.0.7.
 = Where can I find the REST API documentation? =
 Ans.
-You can find the documentation of our REST API on the [MVX REST API Docs](https://multivendorx.github.io/#introduction).
+You can find the documentation of our REST API on the [MultiVendorX REST API Docs](https://multivendorx.github.io/#introduction).
 = MultiVendorX is awesome!
 Can I contribute? =
 Ans.
 Obviously, you can!
 Join in on our [GitHub repository](https://github.com/multivendorx/MultiVendorX) :)